 Title: Principal Lighting Designer / Director of Design & Production

-Years Worked at VT: 14 years
+Years Worked at VT: Since April 2006

 Favorite Project: Tough question.
 The ones I have enjoyed the most are the ones I have the most continual connection with.
 Like, Choctaw Casino – when we opened the project, we worked not only as designers but also as the system integrators.
 It was the largest Color Kinetics ColorReach project in the world at the time of opening.
 Once it opened, we continued to work on the project for another three to four years, helping to maintain the vision of the design and programing.

 I also really enjoy theme park attractions, mainly coasters, but of all different types.
 During the rework of a coaster in my first year, I realized my favorite part of the job was being on site.
 Getting to ride the coaster multiple times and enjoy the ride, while creating at the same time.
 It’s interesting, because after a while you see things that you never recognized before as you learn the coaster, its twists and turns and it allows you to shift your focus to the normally unseen elements.

 In three sentences tell us your funniest or most memorable memory at Visual Terrain: My favorite, kind of crazy memory was working with Jeff Ravitz on a Telemundo show.
 We were going to focus the rig and it just started pouring rain.
 We still completed focus anyway, it was just not your normal process.
 We got into an all-wheel drive ATV and drove out into the area to be focused, which, because of the rain, was deep mud.
 I drove Jeff around in the foot-deep mud while Jeff stood up and focused lights.
 We would drive out to the focus spot, Jeff would stand up to focus a light and then sit back down and we would move to the next one.
 It was never something that I thought I would end up doing in a remote region of central California.